nagyj2/gst/readme.md

 Lastly, the `SuffixTree` class is the view and controller for the application.
 This class wraps the `_SuffixTree` class manages the data contained within.
 It also provides ways to query and display the data for the user.
 This class is the main class meant to be exported and used by the user.
 This class supports suffix array and lowest common prefix array queries though it can easily be extended to support more.
 It also contains metadata for the input strings.

 This implementation is a static representation of the input strings, so it does not support modification of the structure after it has been created.
+The primary `SuffixTree` class implements the generalized suffix tree creation algorithm in linear time, the same as Ukkonen's algorithm.

 ## Program